The Star Engineering Company of Wolverhampton produced cars, lorries and motorcycles.

 1898 Edward Lisle visited Belgium, Paris and Germany in connection with investigating the possibility of going into car manufacture.
 "The shareholders would notice £300 expended in the motor-car account.
 That was in the nature of an investment for future trade.
 They had bought a motor-car and three motors, and at present were taking these as a pattern..."

 The car was dismantled at the works and a copy made with improvements.
-Motor car and motor tricycles were produced in buildings on the opposite side of Stewart Street.
+Automobiles and motor tricycles were produced in buildings on the opposite side of Stewart Street.
 The first motocycles were tricycles powered by De Dion engines.

 By 1899 had formed Star Motor Co and that year annual production reached 10,000 bicycles.
 Their first motorised vehicle appeared, the Star Motor Tricycle, based on the De Dion.

-1902 The firm formed a link with the French company, Griffon, by offering their 2 hp motorcycle import as the Star-Griffon.
+1902 The firm formed a link with Griffon of France by offering their 2 hp motorcycle import as the Star-Griffon.
 Typical of the era, it had a vertical engine, belt drive, bicycle frame and rigid forks.
 The cost was £42.

 1902 the Star Motor Company changed its name to The Star Engineering Company.